 Cotija cheese is a hard, crumbly Mexican cheese made of cow’s milk.
 If you can’t find, or don’t like cotija, you can substitute either queso fresco or feta cheese.

-To warm tortillas: Warm tortillas directly over a low flame on a gas range.
+To warm tortillas for tacos: Warm tortillas directly over a low flame on a gas range.
 Alternatively, warm tortillas one at a time in a non-stick skillet over medium high heat.

-Recipe Serves: Approximately 4-6 peopleRecipe Yield: Roughly 10 tacosNutritional information is an approximation based upon 10 tacos.
+Recipe Serves: Approximately 4-6 peopleRecipe Yield: Roughly 10 tacosNutritional information is an estimate based upon 10 servings.
+Exact information will depend upon the brands of ingredients and precise measurements used.